bjerrep/obsoleta/README.md

 If using the operators (at least '>') in the compact name given with the --package switch then remember to use "" around the compact name.
 The shell used might decide that it should start to redirect things and that makes for some unexpected results.

+### Keepgoing

+By default obsoleta makes a full scan and a full resolve of everything at each invocation.
+The upside is that if it doesn't complain then everything should be in working order in all scanned packages and every operation is good to go.
+The downside is that a rogue package for say for an architecture for which you couldn't care less now can make the whole thing fall apart.
+For this there is a --keepgoing option that ignores unresolvable packages so the only errors encountered will be if the current operation is actually impossible to resolve.
+A default keepgoing value can be set in the configuration file (see obsoleta.conf.template) and a --keepgoing argument will overrule it.

 ## Track, Arch & Buildtype